SatokiOgiso/STM32F3Discovery_SysTickPractice/README.md

 The project template can be found at this repository. https://github.com/mblythe86/stm32f3-discovery-basic-template.git

-Make sure that makefile is for unix only, so you need to modify it for windows.
+Make sure that makefile in the above template is for unix only, so you need to modify it for windows.

+This repository has makefile for windows.